 Contact us to make a plan of care for when your loved-one’s body is released to the next-of-kin.
 You can inform the coroner that you have chosen The Natural Funeral to assist with funeral arrangements.
 It may be that the coroner releases the body before concluding the cause of death, in which case, your family will be able to proceed with any ceremonies or rituals.
 Burial or cremation are possible once we have filed the paperwork, have at least a “pending death certificate” and therefore can obtain the necessary permit.

 You will need to notify various government and other agencies that death has occurred, in order to close out accounts, receive benefits, etc. It is important to take care of these matters in order to avoid identity theft.
 This list is a helpful guide of agencies and other organizations, which may require certified copies of the death certificate.
-However our list may not include all the agencies pertinent to your particular circumstances.
+However our list may not include all the agencies pertinent to your particular circumstances, and we encourage you to do your own research, and ask for support if you need it.

 Who is eligible?